vikchupak/Kubernetes/kubectl/commands.md

-Kubectl - Kubernetes command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
+Kubectl - Kubernetes native command line tool for communicating with a Kubernetes cluster's control plane(API server), using the Kubernetes API.

 ```bash
 # Connect to remote cluster with kubectl